BLOG

 • Ensure that content previews are at least as accessible as in-market user agents.

-• Help authors avoid and correct mistakes by making content changes reversible and enabling settings change confirmation.
+• Help authors avoid and correct mistakes by reversing content changes and enabling settings change confirmation.

 • Document the user interface, including all accessibility features, so users can refer to it while operating authoring tool features.